OULibraries/msys2-setup/02-ssh.md

 ## Install the OU Libraries standard ssh config

 Once you can connect to GitHub, you'll need to get [our standard ssh config](https://github.com/OULibraries/ssh_config) and configure your ssh keys for use with our systems.
+This is a private repository, so you may need to request access.